alexfox246/Customer-Churn-Analysis/README.md

 ### 2. Stronger onboarding for first‑year customers
 Customers in their first 12 months churn at a rate of 47.44% making them the highest single predictor of churn.
 Focusing retention strategies on these customers offers the greatest opportunity to reduce overall churn.
 Recommended actions:
-- Implement a structured onboarding programme that welcome emails, service tips, and support check-ins.
+- Implement a structured onboarding programme that includes welcome emails, service tips, and support check-ins.
 - Monitor early-tenure customers for service issues, billing problems, or usage drops.
 - Provide proactive support and usage education during the first 30-90 days, when dissatisfaction typically emerges.

 ### 3. Encourage customers to switch to automatic payments
 Electronic check users churn at 45.29%, the highest of all payment methods.
-Manual payment methods introduce friction and increase the likelehood of missed or late payments.
+Manual payment methods introduce friction and increase the likelihood of missed or late payments.
 Recommended actions:
 - Offer small incentives such as, £5 credit vouchers or loyalty points, for switching to automatic payments.
-- Highlight and emphasize the convenience and reliability of automatic billing during onboarding.
+- Highlight and emphasise the convenience and reliability of automatic billing during onboarding.
 - Identify electronic check users in early tenure and target them with payment method upgrade campaigns.
 - Set up a payment failure alert system to prevent involuntary churn.

 ### 4. Review pricing and value for medium and high charge buckets
 Customers paying higher monthly charges show significantly higher churn rates.
-This suggests there is price sensitivity or a mismatch between cost and percieved value.
+This suggests there is price sensitivity or a mismatch between cost and perceived value.
 Recommended actions:
 - Conduct a value-perception review for medium and high charge plans and improve the value proposition through pricing adjustments.
-- Offer enhanced business services, lotalty discounts, or exclusive benefits to justify higher pricing.
+- Offer enhanced business services, loyalty discounts, or exclusive benefits to justify higher pricing.
 - Provide transparent communication about what customers receive for their plan tier.